deruncie/shell-novice/_episodes/03-create.md

 > at each step for you to confirm the deletion.
 {: .callout}

-Let's create that directory and file one more time.
+Let's create that directory and file one more time using `Notepad++`.
-(Note that this time we're running `nano` with the path `thesis/draft.txt`, rather than going into the `thesis` directory and running `nano` on `draft.txt` there.)

 ~~~
 $ pwd